ComNets-Bremen/GDI-Tutorials/src/03-traffic-lights.md

 ==========================

-To use serial communication in your program the Serial library has to be set up.
+To use serial communication in your program, the Serial library has to be set up.

     !C
     void setup() {